tsafin/doc/doc/1.7/book/box/box_space.rst

     .. method:: create_index(index-name [, options ])

         Create an :ref:`index <index-box_index>`.

-It is mandatory to create an index for a space before trying to insert tuples into it, or select tuples from it.
+        It is mandatory to create an index for a space **before** trying to insert tuples into it, or select tuples from it.

         The first created index, which will be used as the primary-key index, must be unique.

         :param space_object space_object: an :ref:`object reference
                                           <app_server-object_reference>`
         :param string index_name: name of index, which should not be a number and should not contain special characters
-        :param table     options:
+        :param table     options: see options below

         :return: index object
         :rtype:  index_object